Zulko/moviepy/_sources/user_guide/modifying.rst.txt

     If you wish to also modify audio and/or mask you can provide the parameter ``apply_to`` with either ``'audio'``, ``'mask'``, or ``['audio', 'mask']``.

-Modifying only the apparence of a Clip
+Modifying only the appearance of a Clip
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For :py:class:`~moviepy.video.VideoClip.VideoClip`, you can change the apparence of the clip with :py:meth:`image_transform(your_filter) <moviepy.video.VideoClip.VideoClip.image_transform>`.
+For :py:class:`~moviepy.video.VideoClip.VideoClip`, you can change the appearance of the clip with :py:meth:`image_transform(your_filter) <moviepy.video.VideoClip.VideoClip.image_transform>`.
-Where ``your_filter`` is a callback function, taking clip frame (a numpy array) as a parameter and returning the transformed frame :
+Where ``your_filter`` is a callback function, taking clip frame (a numpy array) as a parameter and returning the transformed frame:

 .. literalinclude:: /_static/code/user_guide/effects/image_transform.py
     :language: python